2021 NFL schedule: Dates, times, TV channels for every game in all 18 weeks

 Every team will play 17 games with one bye week, hosting 10 games–either nine regular-season games and one preseason game or eight regular-season games and two preseason games.
 Additionally, Super Bowl LVI will take place on February 13, 2022–a week later than normal–at SoFi Stadium in Los Angeles.

-This Sunday night on NBC, Tom Brady returns to Foxborough where he and the Buccaneers will take on the New England Patriots.
+This Sunday night on NBC, Josh Allen, and the Buffalo Bills head to Arrowhead Stadium to take on Patrick Mahomes and the Kansas City Chiefs.
 Live coverage begins at 7:00 p.m.
 ET with Football Night in America.
 Sunday night’s match-up will also be available via live stream on Peacock.

-RELATED: FMIA Week 3 – Sean McVay Has Killer Headache.
-Plus 50 Hours In Heart Of New England As Tom Brady Returns
+RELATED: FMIA Week 4 – Tiring Homework For Homecoming—Inside Tom Brady’s Triumphant Return to New England

 2021 NFL Schedule: Dates, times, matchups, TV channels